LeonardoGentile/react-mobx-router5-example/README.md

   - `'section.subsection'`, see the `Subsections` component

 All this components should be wrapped with `routeNode` HOC.
-Notice that `routeNode` HOC injects an `activeRoute` (non-observable) and (mobx-router5) `routerStore` props to the wrapped component.
+Notice that `routeNode` HOC injects an observable `route`, a non-observable `plainRoute` and a (mobx-router5) `routerStore` prop to the wrapped component.

 Each one of these uses in turn the `RouteView` component, resposnsible to select and render the various subcomponent.
-Notice that a `RouteView` component injects a `route` prop (in this case the non-observable `activeRoute` that was injected into the routeNode components) to the newly created component.
+Notice that a `RouteView` component injects a `route` prop to the newly created component.

 The better way to learn about [react-mobx-router5](https://github.com/LeonardoGentile/react-mobx-router5) is to view the source code and play around with this example.